Primary Care / General Internal Medicine

 - Stress Reduction and Relaxation Training Center

-These clinics are “multi-component” interventions combining education about the particular disease and its treatment, cognitive behavioral therapy aimed at reducing anxiety and depression, operant conditioning focusing on changing lifestyle habits such diet and exercise, relaxation training to reduce stress and anger and social support from family and friends to help maintain these new behaviors.
-In keeping with Boston Medical Center’s commitment to advance medical research that could improve the lives of the people we serve, ongoing research and evaluation programs are part of the work in many of these clinics.
+These clinics are “multi-component” interventions combining education about the particular disease and its treatment, cognitive behavioral therapy aimed at reducing anxiety and depression, operant conditioning focusing on changing lifestyle habits such as diet and exercise, relaxation training to reduce stress and anger and social support from family and friends to help maintain these new behaviors.

 For more information on these programs contact Dr. Robert Sokolove, director of Behavioral Medicine, at 617.414.5098.

-Boston Medical Center takes a broad view of what is needed for our patients to live healthy lives.
-That is why we offer a wide range of social services to help you with transportation to and from BMC, job searches, housing searches, and access to health care insurance and government financial assistance programs as well as counseling services.
+BMC offers a wide range of social services to help with transportation to and from BMC, job and housing searches, and access to health insurance, government financial assistance programs, and counseling services.